Hannah-RS/planetesimal-magnetic-history/README.md

 ### Model outputs
 The model outputs:
 + `run_results.csv` : summary statistics for the model run
-+ `run_<n>_diff.npz` : npz file containing time series arrays for the temperature profile, iron and silicate melt fractions, specific heat capacity, Rayleigh number and critical Rayleigh number, stagnant lid thickness, radiogenic heating and time for the planetesimal prior to differentiation
++ `run_<n>_diff.npz` : npz file containing time series arrays for planetesimal properties prior to differentiation
-+ `run_<n>.npz` : npz file containing time series arrays for the temperature profile, heat fluxes, boundary layer thicknesses, core sulfur content, fractional inner core radius,   Rayleigh number and critical Rayleigh number, magnetic field strength, magnetic Reynolds number and compositional/thermal buoyancy flux ratio and time for the planetesimal afterS to differentiation
++ `run_<n>.npz` : npz file containing time series arrays for planetesimal properties after differentiation A full description of the model output can be found in the METADATA file.

 The frequency of time series output can be adjusted using `save_interval_d` and `save_interval_t` for the pre- and post-differentiation portions of the thermal evolution.